 applying to the bisi graduate program

 The BISI program is an interdepartmental, interdisciplinary training program leading to a Ph.D. in Biological Sciences.
 BISI currently accepts applications to the Non-Thesis Masters and PhD programs.
-All students must be full-time.
+BISI requires full-time enrollment.
 The complexity and depth of the biological sciences requires full-time study to successfully complete doctoral-level research.

 TYPICAL PhD APPLICANT STATISTICS

 Earned a Baccalaureate degree from an accredited college or university with at least a 3.0 grade point average (on a 4.0 scale)